cubancodepath/platzi-punks-interface/README.md

 ## Features

 - Mint a NFT
-- Vizualise all NFT in the collection (Contract)
+- Visualize all NFT in the collection (Contract)
 - Filters NFT by wallets address
 - Transfer NFT to others accounts